ThomasVitale/spring-ai-labs/spring-ai-observability-simple/README.md

 ## Calling the application

-You can now call the application that will use OpenAI to generate text based on a default prompt.
+You can now call the application that will use OpenAI to perform generative AI operations.
 This example uses [httpie](https://httpie.io) to send HTTP requests.

+### Chat

 ```shell
 http :8080/chat